philippgampe/philippgampe/README.md

 ### Hi there 👋

+Currently working on tools for finite element analysis and the implementation of constitutive modeling.

 <!--
 **philippgampe/philippgampe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.